heygrady/redux-selectors/docs/api/composeSelectors.md

 `composeSelectors` accepts a list of selectors as arguments.
 The result of each selector is "fed forward" into the next selector.
 Typically compose functions run right-to-left.
 However, redux-selectors composes left-to-right in order to make the composed functions more readable as a sentence.

-Notice that you can supply a mix of string and functional selectors.
+Notice that you can supply a mix of path and functional selectors.
 Each selector is passed through [`createStateSelector`](/docs/api/createStateSelector.md) before being executed.

 ```js
 import { composeSelectors } from '@comfy/redux-selectors'